arnovb-github/PoshCommence/docs/Export-CmcData.md

 ```

 ### -FieldNames
 Array of fieldnames to include in the export.
-Does not accept related fields (yet).

 ```yaml
 Type: String[]